shajra/nix-project/README.md

     │   └── sources.nix
     ├── README.org
     └── support
         ├── dependencies-upgrade
         └── docs-generate

-`nix/sources.json` and `nix/sources.nix` are modified directly by Niv, but the rest of the files are yours to modify as you see fit.
+`nix/sources.json` and `nix/sources.nix` are modified directly by Niv (via `nix-project` via `dependencies-upgrade`), but the rest of the files are yours to modify as you see fit.

 ## Managing dependencies<a id="sec-2-3"></a>